stfc/PSyclone/doc/developer_guide/developers.rst

     print(result)

 The primary reason for providing the above (functor) interface is to hide users from the use of the visitor pattern.
-This is the suggested interface to expose to users (and `visit` could be changed to `_visit` at some point to support the implementation hiding).
+This is the interface to expose to users (which is why `_visit` is used for the visitor method, rather than `visit`).

 Parsing Code
 ############